FoxLisk/Pascal-Minus/README.md

 Other than this, which execution model I was unable to make very clear in the code itself, the stack behaviour is very straightforward.

 Want to work on a compiler?
 ---------------------------

 Send me a pull request!
 Lots of stuff needs work.
 I will endeavour to keep the neighbouring todo.pm up to date.
 If you want to add a feature, pick one off the list and send it in.

+Before you do, though, make sure all the tests run, and add some of your own for whatever it is you're implementing.
+Simply run python test.py in the /src/test directory.
+If it is silent, you're good to go (after you add your own, of course).